littleowen/Conceptor/README.md

 2. Testing:

 ```
-Gender = SR.load('gender.model') # this is not necessary if you just trained the model
+Gender = SR.GMMRec.load('gender.model') # this is not necessary if you just trained the model
 test_mfcc = np.array(get_test_mfcc()) # test_mfcc.shape = (N3, D)
 (result, log_lkld) = Gender.predict(test_mfcc) # predict the speaker, where result is the most porbabel speaker label, and log_lkld is the log likelihood for test_mfcc to be from the recognized speaker.